gasagna/ArraySlices.jl/README.md

 ## Installation

-This package is not registered, hence installation follows the general procedure for julia code on a Github repository:
+This package is not registered, hence installation follows the general procedure for Julia code on a Github repository:
 ```julia
 Pkg.clone("https://github.com/gasagna/ArraySlices.jl.git")
 ```